Library Renovation Project

 How will the self-service option affect service?

 We will retain the same great level of service and staffing that you see in the library every day.
 Self-checkout is an option for those who prefer faster service during busy checkout times.
-There will always be staff on hand to provide full service and assistance.

 The project will be paid for using our current budget for capital projects and fund reserved for projects of this nature.